-As a result of John Herron's surprising bequest, the Art Association of Indianapolis established John Herron Art Institute (museum and professional art school) was established in 1902.
+As a result of John Herron's surprising bequest, the Art Association of Indianapolis established John Herron Art Institute (museum and art school) in 1902 at 16th and Pennsylvania streets.
 Its buildings were officially dedicated in 1906.
-Herron's Italian Renaissance style Museum building, previously located at 1701 North Pennsylvania Street, Indianapolis, was designed by Vonnegut and Bohn architects.
-Herron’s Main Building was designed by Paul Philip Cret in 1929 and was the second facility in the nation designed expressly for art education.
-Herron's first core faculty included painters T. C. Steele, most influential in Brown County, J. Ottis Adams, William Forsyth, Richard Gruelle, sculptor Rudolph Schwarz, and Otto Stark.
+Vonnegut and Bohn architects designed the Italian Renaissance style museum building.
+Herron’s main classroom building was designed by Paul Philip Cret in 1929.
+It was the second facility in the nation designed expressly for art education.
+In 1962 an additional classroom building opened, designed by Evans Woolen III.

-The Herron Museum's art collection formed the nucleus of what would become the Indianapolis Museum of Art, which separated from the school in 1970.
-Today, the Indianapolis Museum of Art is one of the largest art museums in the United States, which is a great advantage to Herron students.
+The Herron Museum collection formed the nucleus of what would become the Indianapolis Museum of Art (IMA), which opened in its new location in 1970.
+Today, the IMA is one of the largest encyclopedic art museums in the United States, which is a great advantage to Herron students.

-With enrollments soaring and the plan to physically relocate to the IUPUI campus, Herron launched its first capital campaign in 1999 to raise funds for two new buildings.
-With one-third funding from the state and the generosity of many private donors, corporations and foundations, Herron opened its new Sculpture and Ceramics facility, designed by Walter Blackburn, in 2000.
+Herron launched a capital campaign in 1999 to raise funds for two new buildings.
+With one-third of the funding from the state and the generosity of many private donors, corporations and foundations, Herron opened its new Sculpture and Ceramics facility, designed by Walter Blackburn, in 2000.
 Eskenazi Hall, designed by Jonathan Hess, opened in 2005.

-To learn more about Herron’s rich history, purchase a copy of The Herron Chronicle.
+To learn more about Herron’s rich history through 2002, purchase a copy of The Herron Chronicle.
 This book is a must-have for Herron alumni, donors, or anyone with a passion for history and art.
-Written by Harriet G. Warkel, Martin F. Krause, and S. L. Berry and published in 2003 in celebration of Herron's centennial, The Herron Chronicle provides a captivating record of the school’s history, from the gifted teachers and students who toiled over artistic projects at Herron to the evolution of the institution.
-The book includes illustrations of more than 200 historic photographs and rediscovered paintings, which depict the ever-changing periods and culture of the school.
+Written by Harriet G. Warkel, Martin F. Krause, and S. L. Berry and published in 2003 in celebration of Herron's centennial, The Herron Chronicle provides a fascinating record of the school, from its gifted teachers and students to the evolution of the institution's place in society.
+The book includes more than 200 images, historic photographs and rediscovered paintings that document the changing styles and culture of Herron's first 100 years.

-The work of Herron students, faculty, and alumni has marked the Indianapolis landscape for a century.
+The work of Herron students, faculty, and alumni has marked the Indianapolis landscape for more than a century.
 The city’s centerpiece, the Soldiers and Sailors Monument on Monument Circle, features sculpture by former Herron faculty member Rudolph Schwarz.
-Herron graduate Rik Tommasone designed the first-ever Lilly Medal, awarded biannually to the recipient of the Indianapolis Prize, the world’s leading award for animal conservation given by the Indianapolis Zoo.
-Internationally known artist and Herron alumnus Don Gummer created Southern Circle for the Meridian Street Plaza, a park-like setting in front of Eli Lilly and Company, Kite Companies, and Herron to create a piece of public art.
-Today his Southern Circle stands tall on Meridian Street Plaza.
+Herron alumnus Rik Tommasone designed the Lilly Medal, awarded biannually to the recipient of the Indianapolis Prize, the world’s leading award for animal conservation, given by the Indianapolis Zoo.
+Internationally known artist and Herron alumnus Don Gummer created Southern Circle for the Meridian Street Plaza, a park-like setting in front of Eli Lilly and Company's Faris II Building (now Rolls-Royce Meridian Center).
 These are just some of the Herron stories that reflect the school’s civic engagement; which starts at home, but extends well beyond the Midwestern United States to far-flung places.